 Let’s take a look at some of the ways you can watch the matches online.

-- NBC Sports – If you are from the US, or you have access to a US cable or satellite subscription, you can enjoy the matches as long as you sign in and are connected to a server in the US.
+- NBC Sports via Peacock, NBC, or NBCSN (USA) – You can enjoy the matches as long as you sign in and are connected to a server in the US.
+We suggest Peacock streaming service for access to a wide range of NBC content and live sporting events.

 - beIN Sports – Though this channel is sold in packages and streaming services like Sling TV, you can enjoy the matches as long as you connect to a server in North Africa or the Middle East (we connected to servers in Egypt and Saudi Arabia, and both worked).
 The broadcast may be in Arabic, but it works for watching the games.